nhrap-hazus/HHIT/README.md

 ![Download HITT](src/assets/images/DownloadHITT.jpg "Download HITT")

 2. Double-click "hazus-hurrevac-import-tool.py".
-If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "hazus-hurrevac-import-tool.py" again
+If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "hazus-hurrevac-import-tool.py" again.
+If you have an older version of the HITT tool, follow the prompt to install, then double-click "hazus-hurrevac-import-tool.py" again

 ![Run HITT](src/assets/images/RunHITT.jpg "Run HITT")